Airbnb Software Engineer Interview: The Full Process, Decoded

 The intermittent null pointer hidden on line 43, watching you miss it.

 Work through issues in priority order: correctness first, security second, then readability and style.
-A logic bug that causes incorrect results matters more than a naming inconsistency.
-Interviewers are watching whether you can calibrate severity, not just list every nit you notice.
+A logic bug matters more than a naming inconsistency.
+Interviewers are watching whether you can calibrate severity, not list every nit.

-Narrate your reasoning out loud.
-"This conditional looks like it handles null, but if the list itself is null rather than empty, you'd get an exception on the caller side" is better than pointing at the line silently.
+Narrate.
+"This conditional handles null on the element, but if the list itself is null, you'd get an exception on the caller side" beats pointing silently.
 Silence is not depth.
 It's just silence.

 System Design: Book the Same Listing to Two Guests and You're Done